Dehghanni/Teofl/Writing.md

 The lecturer, on the contrary, asserts that … is more akin to … than ….

-It requires prodigious amounts of energy to ...
+It requires prodigious amounts of energy to...

 Such high is the ...